-Are there any specific instructions that I should give families whose children are taking Desmopressin?
+Are there any specific instructions that I should give families whose children are taking desmopressin?

 It is important to inform children and their families that the child must not drink for an hour prior to taking desmopressin and for eight hours after taking it.
 This is because excessive fluid intake increases the risk of hyponatremia.
 They should be advised about the symptoms of hyponatremia.
-Desmopressin should not be given if the child is unwell, particularly if they have diarrhoea, vomiting or a raised temperature.
+Desmopressin should not be given if the child or young person is unwell, particularly if they have diarrhoea, vomiting or a raised temperature.

-Should I suggest an alarm before recommending Desmopressin?
+Should I suggest an alarm before recommending desmopressin?

 Treatment advice should be based on the outcome of assessment.
-Assessment should indicate the most likely cause of enuresis and should consider the most acceptable treatment for the child and family.
+Assessment should indicate the most likely cause of enuresis and should also consider the most acceptable treatment for the child or young person and their family.

 Desmopressin is indicated for treatment of nocturnal enuresis.
-Desmopressin may be tried if it is important to the child and family to have rapid progress, short-term dryness or if an alarm is considered inappropriate or undesirable for any reason.
+Desmopressin may be tried if it is important to the child or young person and family to have rapid progress, short-term dryness, or if an alarm is considered inappropriate or undesirable for any reason.